JordanGunn/sequential-conport/README.md

 - `Develop /tests for the user service` (Using natural language.)

 #### **`/lint`** - Code Quality & Formatting
-**Purpose**: Lint and auto-correct Python files using Poetry-managed tools with safety controls.
+**Purpose**: Lint and auto-correct using configured `workflows/conport/.env.md` tools with safety controls.

 **Key Features**:
 - Auto-fixes formatting and import organization